Prescription opioids

 The purpose of the OTP is to provide patients with access to treatment for opioid dependency, with a focus on improving patients' health, wellbeing and engagement with their families and community.

-Patients can access treatment through public drug and alcohol services, private clinics, GPs and community pharmacies.
+Patients can access treatment through public drug and alcohol services, GPs and community pharmacies.
 The type of treatment they access will depend on the complexity of the care they need and their location.

 Treatment through public clinics is free for patients with the most complex care needs or for those needing supervised dosing.

 Most patients are required to start the program with a nurse or a pharmacist watching them take the methadone or buprenorphine every day.
-After some time patients may be able to have some of the medication to take at home, but this is only after the patient and the doctor are comfortable with how the treatment is progressing, and it is safe to do so.
+After some time, patients may be able to have some of the medication to take at home, but this is only after the patient and the doctor are comfortable with how the treatment is progressing, and it is safe to do so.

 Patients and doctors will decide together what treatment plan and medication is best.
 Some patients may want to take the medication for a short amount of time, other patients may feel they need the medications for longer, each patients' needs are different.